 The applicant submitted an initial Sustainability Statement in support of the subject applications.
+This document states that energy modelling was completed for the first phase of the proposed development, which confirms adherence and/or exceedance of components of Energy Star, R-2000, and Built Green programs with respect to energy conservation and reduced greenhouse gas emissions.
 City Environmental Planning staff are satisfied with the Sustainability Statement and will continue to work with the applicant through the future site plan processes to explore additional sustainable development initiatives.